Riband/hunoc/Checklist.md

 ### Post

 - [YES]Display post categories and tags.
-- [YES but manully]Disqus comment support.
+- [YES,but manully paste your code to comment.ejs]Disqus comment support.
 - [YES]Display the post date.
 - Support [NO]`photo` and [YES]`link` layout.
 - [YES]Posts without title should be accessible.